- Define social-emotional development and its importance to children’s outcomes in your program and the community.

 It is essential that you help support the stages of social-emotional development in each age group within your program.
 All families need the support of their children’s caregivers and teachers in this area of development.
 Some families may be going through transitions (e.g., marital separation, birth of a baby, grandparent illness, etc.) and may ask for assistance with finding community resources and services to help a child develop the ability to self-regulate emotions.

-As a manager, you also encounter many situations that can lead to emotional distress.
+You also encounter many situations that can lead to emotional distress.
 It is important to reflect on your own coping strategies for regulating your emotions.
 You are a model for staff and families in how you cope with the daily stresses of managing a child-care and/or youth program.
 Emotion regulation includes the ability to use and respond to emotions in a healthy manner.
 Gratz and Tull state, “Healthy emotion regulation may include having healthy strategies to manage uncomfortable emotions, the ability to pursue goals and engage in healthy behaviors when experiencing distress, and the ability to avoid impulsive behaviors when experiencing difficult emotions” (Gratz & Tull, 2010).
+Staff and families may have different definitions of appropriate coping strategies based on their culture and experiences.

 Social-Emotional Development: Resources for Families and Staff

-The following are some ways you as a manager can make available resources for families and staff:
+The following are some ways you can make resources available for families and staff:

-• Provide links and suggestions on your program's website and in newsletters about relevant parenting workshops, mental- health services, articles, tip sheets, and other evidence-based resources.
+- Provide links and suggestions on your program’s website, social media, and in newsletters about relevant parenting workshops, mental-health services, articles, tip sheets, and other evidence-based resources.

-Keeping staff members informed about available programs and resources is essential so they can in turn help families who need assistance.
+Keeping staff members informed about available programs and resources is crucial to help families who need assistance.
 Families may be more comfortable turning to their child’s teacher or youth leader for advice.
 Sharing information about relevant resources (e.g., Department of Defense New Parent Support Programs, playgroups, and parenting classes) with your staff members and families demonstrates your commitment to meeting families’ needs for information to support their children’s social-emotional development.

 According to Dr. Rita Smilkstein, emotions, thinking, learning and remembering are inextricably bound.
 People with positive emotional experiences learn that they are safe, valued and respected.
 They have self-esteem and self-confidence and behave accordingly.
-With negative experiences, people learn they are unsafe, not valued and not respected.
+With traumatic experiences, people learn they are unsafe, not valued and not respected.
 They have low self-esteem, lack self-confidence, and behave accordingly.
 Being highly upset or overstimulated by negative emotions can also overshadow and interfere with other brain activities, such as curiosity, concentration, and motivation to learn (Davies, 2011).
 Although it is never too late to learn new skills, it will take time, patience and a team approach from all adults to help all children develop the skills they need.
+You can find more information about trauma-informed practices in the Trauma Informed Care Focused Topics course.

 Leadership: Supporting Social-Emotional Development

-As a program manager, it is your responsibility to ensure that all staff members and families understand the importance of guiding children’s social-emotional development.
+As a Program Manager, it is your responsibility to ensure that all staff members and families understand the importance of guiding children’s social-emotional development.
 The importance should be made evident through the program’s mission statement, goals, and policies.
 You and staff members build positive relationships with one another and with families.
-Staff members work together to support family members’ needs for information and resources, which should be accessible to staff members and families through multiple vehicles (the program’s website, a family center or resource library, program newsletters, etc.).
+Staff members work together to support family members’ needs for information and resources, which should be accessible to staff members and families through multiple vehicles (the program’s website, a family center or resource library, program newsletters, etc.) and in the family’s home language.

 To support the professional development of the direct care staff members or family child care providers you oversee, you can access their corresponding Course Guides: